bingjie6/tswd-portfolio/critique-by-design.md

 # Assignment 3 & 4: Critique by Design with Tableau

 For this Critique by Design assignment, I'm going to come up with a critique and a data visualization using information and data that was available either online or from the class.
-The steps will be as following:
+The steps are as follows:

 Step one: select a visualization to redesign from MakeoverMonday (https://makeovermonday.co.uk/Links to an external site.).
 Step two: critique the visualization